grygy/pv217-microservices-materials/03/README.md

 ### 4. Use stub in `flight-service`

-Now because both `flight-service` and `passenger-service` have `flight-cancellation-api` as a dependency, we can use stubs in `flight-service` to call `cancelFlight` method.
+Now because both `flight-service` and `passenger-service` have proto contract, we can use stubs in `flight-service` to call `cancelFlight` method.

 #### 4.1.
 Use Grpc Client to use Stub `FlightCancellationService` in `FlightService`